rykroon/digitz/docs/why-digitz.md

 ___

 ## Retrieving the National Destination Code and Subscriber Number.
-In `phonenumbers` it is not explicitely clear how to retrieve the National Destination Code (NDC) (Referred to in some countries as the Area Code) and the Subscriber Number (The digits after the NDC).
-From looking at the [source code](https://github.com/daviddrysdale/python-phonenumbers/blob/d7fe6c6f1e416797f439beb2ae2bb365360bf340/python/phonenumbers/phonenumberutil.py#L846), it says you need to call a function to get the length of the NDC and split the national significant number to get the NDC and Subscriber Number.
+In `phonenumbers` it is not explicitely clear how to retrieve the National Destination Code (NDC) (Referred to in some countries as the Area Code) and the Subscriber Number (the digits after the NDC).
+From looking at the [source code](https://github.com/daviddrysdale/python-phonenumbers/blob/d7fe6c6f1e416797f439beb2ae2bb365360bf340/python/phonenumbers/phonenumberutil.py#L846), it says you need to get the length of the NDC and then split the national significant number to get the NDC and subscriber number.
 This is quite a hassle, especially if you are new to the library and just want to get the area code of a number.

 ```py
 >>> import phonenumbers as pn